-Social Security no longer has an official disability listing for mycobacterial infections like tuberculosis; instead, lung infections are evaluated under Social Security's disability listing for chronic respiratory disorders.
-To see if your breathing is severely obstructed or restricted, Social Security will send you for a breathing test to measure your forced expiratory volume (how much air you can breathe out of your lungs) as well as other lung function values.
-If your test results are poor enough to meet Social Security's disability listing, your tuberculosis claim will be approved.
-For information on the listing requirements, see our article on chronic respiratory disorders.
+The agency will review your medical records looking for the results of breathing tests that measure your forced expiratory volume—how much air you can breathe out of your lungs—as well as other lung function values.
+If your test results are poor enough to meet this listing, your tuberculosis claim will be approved.
+(For more information on the respiratory disorder listing lung function test requirements, see our article on chronic obstructive pulmonary disease.)

 If your tuberculosis has damaged other areas of the body, such as the skin, kidneys, bones, or urinary system, Social Security can evaluate you under the disability listings for those organs and body systems.
 For more information, see our full list of medical conditions in the Blue Book.